facebookresearch/hydra/website/docs/getting_started.md

 title: Getting started
 sidebar_label: Getting started
 ---
-The core Hydra framework supports Python 2.7 and modern Python 3.
+Hydra itself supports Python 2.7 and on Python >= 3.5.
-Individual Hydra plugins may have stricter Python requirements.
+Individual Hydra plugins may have stricter Python requirements, for example hydra-fairtask and hydra-submitit requires Python 3.6 or newer.

 ### Install/upgrade
 A proper pip package will be available after Hydra is open sourced.